eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Name:** Fundle
 - **Brief Description:**

-Fundle is a platform where businesses can build tokenized communities to increase customer engagement!
-The platform allows businesses to build strong long term relationships, offer new customer experiences and gain more out of your community.
+- Fundle is a platform where businesses can build tokenized communities to increase customer engagement!
+The platform allows businesses to build strong long term relationships, offer new customer experiences and gain more out of a community.

-Each business has its own community token to raise funds and build a personal brand.
+- Each business has its own community token to raise funds and build a personal brand.
 In fact its own digital economy.
 Holders of that token (members) can unlock specific rewards, experiences or involvement.
 Each business decides how members are involved and rewarded.

 - **Relationship to EOSIO:** We are planning to run the token bonding curve mechanism and AMM on the EOSIO blockchain!
 - **Reason for Interest:** We truly believe in the added value of EOSIO, so we would like to utilize the benefits of a high throughput and low transaction costs for our users.
+With the entrance of the ENF we see that there are many good developments going on and therefore we have trust in EOSIO for the future!

 ### Project Details